salinaria/gaboor-optic/README.md

 # Gaboor Optic

-It's a glasses shop porject enabling the customers to watch the glasses on their face using 3D augmented reality.
+It's a glasses shop project enabling the customers to watch the glasses on their face using 3D augmented reality.

 Special thanks to Sajad Alipoor [CR7](https://github.com/sajadalipour7)! :heart: